ZeroSync/ZeroSync/README.md

 # ZeroSync

-ZeroSync allows to verify Bitcoin's chain state in an instant.
+**Don't trust.
+Verify.** ZeroSync allows to verify Bitcoin's chain state in within seconds.
 No need to download hundreds of gigabytes.
-A tiny STARK proof suffices to validate the blockchain and the current UTXO set.
+A tiny STARK proof suffices to validate the entire blockchain and its resulting UTXO set.

-Furthermore, ZeroSync aims to provide a tool box for custom Bitcoin proofs.
-This allows you to rearrange the blockchain data, enhance it, filter it, generate indices for efficient queries, and adapt it to your individual usecase.
+Furthermore, ZeroSync aims to become a tool box for custom Bitcoin proofs.
+This enables you to transform the blockchain data, enhance it, filter it, generate indices for efficient queries, and adapt it to your individual use case.

-WARNING: THIS IS AN EARLY STAGE RESEARCH PROTOTYPE!
+WARNING: THIS IS AN EARLY STAGE PROTOTYPE.
+THERE ARE MULTIPLE CRITCIAL SECURITY BUGS!
+EXPECT BREAKING CHANGES.

 ## Requirements